twisted/pydoctor/docs/source/usage.rst

 System class allows you to dynamically show/hide classes or methods.
 This is also used by the Twisted project to handle deprecation.

-See the `Twisted custom class documentation <https://twistedmatrix.com/documents/current/api/twisted.python._pydoctor.TwistedSystem.html>`_.
+See the `TwistedSystem custom class documentation <https://twistedmatrix.com/documents/current/api/twisted.python._pydoctor.TwistedSystem.html>`_.
 Naviguate to the source code for a better overview.

 .. note:: Not fully documented, prone to break